We all know the importance of SEO, and most of us understand the basic concepts behind ranking a site for a given key phrase.

 Most of our knowledge, however, is usually limited to ranking in our home country.
-What happens when we want to rank in multiple countries at the same time?
+What happens when we want to rank in multiple countries simultaneously?

 On the one hand, the core practices of SEO will be consistent regardless of how many countries we target.
-On the other hand, international SEO can be a bit of a different animal and requires a shift in our mindset.
+On the other hand, international SEO can be a bit different and requires a shift in our mindset.

 Fortunately, that’s what we’re here to talk about today: 4 tips for increasing your search rankings in multiple countries.

 Each Country Requires Its Own Unique Strategy